Data Breach Notification

 Means “a person has obtained, accessed, or viewed government data without the informed consent of the individuals who are the subjects of the data or statutory authority and with the intent to use the data for nongovernmental purposes.”

 “Any person who accesses government data without a work assignment that reasonably requires access to the data.”

 There has been a breach that generally triggers a notice per Minnesota Statutes, section 13.055, when all of the following apply:

-- Views or takes the data
+- Views or takes private or confidential data,

 What should a breach notice look like?